loganphillips792/go-fileupload/README.md

     - npm run dev
     - Access the UI at http://localhost:3000/app

+- To format the files, run ```npm run format```.
+This configuration is managed by the .prettierrc file
+    - To see all options, please see https://prettier.io/docs/en/options.html

 ## Backend

 Create ```.env``` file at root of backend.
 Look at .env.example to see the contents